Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Discussion

 At a quantitative level, machine-learning analyses based on the region-resolved descriptors further clarify how interfacial electronic structure influences charge separation and transport.
 While global descriptors tied to adsorption energetics or averaged band alignment can correlate strongly with hydrogen binding, they necessarily compress the interface into a spatially homogeneous picture and do not encode local electrostatic responses such as band bending, surface-state trapping, or nanocluster-induced gap states.
 By contrast, the region-resolved descriptors are constructed to capture these local variations in electrostatics and charge redistribution across laterally distinct regions.
-This perspective reflects the second design principle, emphasizing the importance of designing interfacial electrostatics beyond adsorption energetics or averaged band alignment.
+This perspective reflects the second design insight, emphasizing the importance of designing interfacial electrostatics beyond adsorption energetics or averaged band alignment.
 Moreover, in low-dimensional projections of the region-resolved descriptor space, interfaces naturally cluster by substrate (GaN, InGaN, and ScGaN), indicating that substrate composition sets the dominant interfacial electrostatic regime through its influence on band bending, surface states, and charge redistribution.
-This observation supports the third design principle, namely that substrate selection defines the baseline electrostatic landscape within which nanocluster chemistry operates.
+This observation leads to the third design insight, namely that substrate selection defines the baseline electrostatic landscape within which nanocluster chemistry operates.

 Together, these results motivate a hierarchical design strategy for semiconductor nanocluster photocatalysts.
 The choice of substrate establishes the electrostatic baseline, while nanocluster properties and nanocluster-substrate coupling shape local and lateral band bending, nanocluster-induced gap states, and the resulting charge separation capability.
-Interface engineering strategies, including alloying, cocatalyst selection, and surface dipole control, can then be used to optimize lateral coupling between Regions A and B, suppress recombination pathways, and promote directional carrier flow, directly reflecting the design principles outlined in this work.
+Interface engineering strategies, including alloying, cocatalyst selection, and surface dipole control, can then be used to optimize lateral coupling between Regions A and B, suppress recombination pathways, and promote directional carrier flow, directly consistent with the physical insights outlined in this work.